arjun024/systemd-example-startup/README.md

 # systemd-example-startup
 example unit file to tell systemd to start a shell script at boot

+# Scenario

+You want to do turn on an nginx or node.js server or run any arbitrary piece of code on system startup.
+What do you do?
+You write a shell script `/path/to/startup.sh` that does it all and configures systemd to do it for you.

 ## Configure

+Edit the given unit service file (`example.service`) to your requirement.
+Change the value of `ExecStart` to your startup shell script, `PIDFile` to the pid file of whatever you're interested in, `ExecStop` and `ExecReload` to how you want to stop and reload it etc.

-Place the unit service file in `/etc/systemd/system` (or your systemd unit file search path if different) and the do the following:
+Place the unit service file (`example.service`) in `/etc/systemd/system` (or your systemd unit file search path if different) and the do the following:

 	sudo systemctl enable example.service